Modern Slavery Statement 2023

 We already have in place a whistleblowing policy which ensures that anyone who has concerns, for example, about how staff are behaving, has a means of raising their concerns confidentially.
 The policy supports employees in reporting any suspicions our employees may have regarding modern slavery and our employees have been signposted to this in our communications.

 Looking forward: key performance indicators Going forward, we aim to work towards: developing an employee training module that will be undertaken by all Cepac employees.
 This training will outline what modern slavery is, how to identify it and what individuals should do if they suspect there are any cases of slavery occurring.
 Completion of this training will form a compulsory part of our employees’ annual review and new starter induction processes. developing a procedure to monitor how our suppliers comply with our supplier Code of Conduct.
-2020 Summary During 2020, there were no concerns relating to slavery either discovered through our processes nor reported by employees or third parties.
+There are no concerns relating to slavery either discovered through our processes nor reported by employees or third parties.

 Cepac shall continue to take responsibility for this statement and its objectives, which will be reviewed and updated as appropriate and for each financial year.